pchemguy/spec-kit/templates/capabilities/capabilities.md

 The LLM MUST:

 - use capability signals as the grounding basis for capability identification and classification;
-- ensure that every capability remains grounded in one or more capability signals;
+- ensure that every capability is grounded in one or more capability signals;
 - infer capability semantics from the meaning and immediate context of associated capability signals.

 Capability signals MUST: